mahgoe/ICT-Modul295-JetstreamWebAPI/README.md

 Refer to the Postman collection `JetstreamSkiserviceAPI.postman_collection.json` for examples of requests that can be made to the API.

 ## Database Setup
-The SQL scripts provided in the `SQLScript_JetstreamSkiserviceDB` directory can be used to create and populate the necessary tables in your SQL Server database.
+The SQL scripts provided in the `SQLScript_JetstreamSkiserviceDB` directory can be used to select all data after you used Add-Migration and Update-Database in your Packet Manager.
+The nessecary data will be inserted in the migration provided by `RegistrationDbContext.cs`

 ## Authentication with JWT
 This API uses JWT for secure authentication.
 To implement JWT: